-No matter how innovative your product or service is; if people cannot find you online, your startup survival will be toughest.
+No matter how innovative products & services you have, if people cannot find you online, your startup survival will be toughest.
 Your business can neither gain momentum, nor can it sustain any growth, if your online visibility is not good enough.

 Remember, spending money on advertising is an expense, but spending on Search Engine Optimization is an investment, which yields as regular search traffic to your website, and so the regular potential customers.